microsoft/MixedRealityToolkit-Unity/CONTRIBUTING.md

 1. [Make a proposal](https://github.com/Microsoft/MixedRealityToolkit-Unity/issues) (either new, or for one of the elements in our backlog)
 2. Implement the proposal and its tests.
-3. Rebase commits to tell a compelling story.
-4. Start a pull request & address comments.
+3. Start a pull request & address comments.
-5. Merge.
+4. Merge.

 # Proposal